MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-L-Group-Health-Plans/part-2590-Rules-Regulations-Group-Health-Plans/subpart-C-Other-Requirements/section-2590.715-2719A.md

 Example 5.(i) *Facts.* Same facts as *Example 4.* An individual covered by the plan receives the emergency service from an out-of-network provider, who charges $125 for the service.
 With respect to services provided by out-of-network providers generally, the plan reimburses covered individuals 50% of the reasonable amount charged by the provider for medical services.
 For this purpose, the reasonable amount for any service is based on information on charges by all providers collected by a third party, on a zip code by zip code basis, with the plan treating charges at a specified percentile as reasonable.
 For the emergency service received by the individual, the reasonable amount calculated using this method is $116.
 The amount that would be paid under Medicare for the emergency service, excluding any copayment or coinsurance for the service, is $80.

 (ii) *Conclusion.* In this *Example 5,* the plan is responsible for paying $92.80, 80% of $116.
-The median amount among those agreed to for the emergency service is $115 and the amount the plan would pay is $92 (80% of $115); the amount calculated using the same method the plan uses to determine payments for out-of-network services - $116 - excluding the in-network 20% coinsurance, is $92.80; and the Medicare payment is $80.
+The median amount among those agreed to for the emergency service is $115 and the amount the plan would pay is $92 (80% of $115); the amount calculated using the same method the plan uses to determine payments for out-of-network services—$116—excluding the in-network 20% coinsurance, is $92.80; and the Medicare payment is $80.
 Thus, the greatest amount is $92.80.
 The individual is responsible for the remaining $32.20 charged by the out-of-network provider.

 Example 6.(i) *Facts.* Same facts as *Example 5.* The group health plan generally imposes a $250 deductible for in-network health care.
 With respect to all health care provided by out-of-network providers, the plan imposes a $500 deductible.
 (Covered in-network claims are credited against the deductible.)
 The individual has incurred and submitted $260 of covered claims prior to receiving the emergency service out of network.